Skip to content

 Explicit mapping

-Explicit mappings allow us to be more precise with our field definitions taking the creative control away from elasticsearch.
+Explicit mappings allow us to be more precise with our field definitions taking the creative control away from OpenSearch.
 We describe everything upfront providing the structure of our data and the relevant properties.

 Here is an example where we define explicitly the fields type of an index: